Shawon5030/History-Of-All-Programming-Language-/Python.md

 Block of Python code showing sample source code
 An example of Python code and indentation
 C code featuring curly braces and semicolon
+Example of C# code with curly braces and semicolons